runt18/mojo/mojo/public/cpp/README.md

 Test Support
 ------------

-The test_support/ subdirectory contains C++ wrappers of the test-only API defined in mojo/public/c/test_support/.
+The test_support/ subdirectory contains C++ test support functionality for "internal" tests.
 It is not meant for general use by Mojo applications.

 Utility
 -------